cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

   classic ciphers: Therefore all adapted methods now have a button to directly call the Text Options dialog fom the Key Entry dialog.

-  The Text Options button is enabled at
+  The "Text options" button is enabled at
-  - the classic substitution methods (Caesar, Vigenère, monoalphabetic substitution) and at
+  - the classic substitution methods (Caesar, Vigenère, monoalphabetic substitution, Hill) and at
   - the classic transposition methods (Scytale, transposition part of ADFGVX).

-  The Text Options button is intentionally not available in the key entry dialogs for the following ciphers:
+  The "Text options" button is intentionally not available in the key entry dialogs for the following ciphers:
   - Substitution part of ADFGVX (algorithm requires fixed alphabet)
   - Playfair (algorithm requires fixed alphabet)